YunoHost-Apps/biboumi_ynh/README.md

 Biboumi is an XMPP gateway for the IRC network.

 Once biboumi_ynh is installed you can use any XMMP client software to join IRC channels.
 Any IRC channel is seen as a standard XMMP chatroom (aka MUC) with a special name.
 The the name is formatted like this: `#channelname%ircservername@biboumi.yourdomain.tld`.

 For example, if you have a yunohost server hosting domain *example.net* and you want to join the channel *#yunohost* on *irc.freenode.net* you simply need to join the MUC `#yunohost%irc.freenode.net@biboumi.example.net`.

 **Shipped version:** 8.3

 ## Configuration

-You can configure this app by the file `/etc/biboumi/biboumi.cfg`.
+You can configure Biboumi with the file `/etc/biboumi/biboumi.cfg`.

 ## Documentation